ValerieThoma/ShoeBox-Project-full/README.md

 ![Volunteer](public/images/volunteer.jpg)

 **Once a volunteer has `registered`, they will be contacted by the administrator.
-After both a phone interview and an in-person interview, the volunteer must submit to a comprehensive background check prior to being onboarded and `given access to the volunteer login portal`.**
+After both a phone interview and an in-person interview, the volunteer must submit to a comprehensive background check prior to being granted access to the `volunteer login portal`.**

 ![Submission](public/images/submission.png)